tidepool-org/development/charts/tidepool/0.1.5/Routing.md

 ## Routing to Tidepool Environments

+The Tidepool helm chart may be deployed in different namespaces.
+Each deployment may serve one or more hosts using either HTTP or HTTPS in any combination.

 We can run multiple versions of a Tidepool environment within a single Kubernetes cluster.
 To do so, we associate each version with its own Kubernetes `namespace`.
 The name of the environment is the name of the namespace.

 ### External Addressing